LOAD GENERATOR SETUP

 Microsoft Azure gives you an ideal testing platform for running LoadRunner Load Generators on Azure Virtual Machines, although there are a few extra steps required to get these set up and working properly through Azure and LoadRunner.

 Once you have created Virtual Machines on Azure to your specifications, and have LoadRunner installed on each of these, follow the steps below to finish preparations and turn these Virtual Machines into test-ready Load Generators for use in LoadRunner.

-To change from a dynamic IP to a fixed IP in Azure, you need to select the Virtual Machine in question, and select Settings - Properties from the Left Menu, and then click on the Public IP Address shown on the next screen.
-You will then be able to choose between Dynamic and Static IP options before saving - choose the static IP address option.
+To change from a dynamic IP to a fixed IP in Azure, you need to select the Virtual Machine in question, and select 'Settings - Properties' from the Left Menu, and then click on the Public IP Address shown on the next screen.
+You will then be able to choose between Dynamic and Static IP options before saving, so choose the static IP address option.

-To set up these rules simply select the Virtual Machine in Azure, and choosing Settings - Networking, and click on the button to ‘Add inbound port rule’.
-This opens a window with many options, simply add the destination port range ‘54345’, and give the rule a name so you can easily identify it.
-Once you click save, you should see the new rule in the list shown.
+To set up these rules simply select the Virtual Machine in Azure, choose 'Settings - Networking' and click on the button to ‘Add inbound port rule’.
+This opens a window with many options, so simply add the destination port range ‘54345’ and give the rule a name so you can easily identify it.
+Once you click Save you should see the new rule in the list shown.

-Next, click on Outbound Port rules, and repeat the process for adding ‘outbound port rule’ to allow port 54345 as in the previous step.
+Next, click on 'Outbound Port' rules, and repeat the process for adding ‘Outbound Port Rule’ to allow port '54345' as in the previous step.
 Repeat both steps for all Virtual Machines you wish to use as Load Generators.

-You can then enter the IP addresses from step 1 into the Load Generator name boxes on this window, and test that you are able to connect by clicking on the ‘connect’ button.
-If you are unable to connect do the following checks, confirm the IP address matches with step 1, and that the Virtual Machine is turned on and logged in, and you have LoadRunner installed.
+You can then enter the IP addresses from step a). into the Load Generator name boxes on this window, and test that you are able to connect by clicking on the ‘Connect’ button.
+If you are unable to connect do the following checks, confirm the IP address matches with step a). and that the Virtual Machine is turned on and logged in, and you have LoadRunner installed.